clutso/moteSamples/sodaqExplorer/readme.md

 - You also have to target the right board by selecting  _**Tools > Board > SODAQ SAMD (32-bits ARM Cortex-M0+) Boards: > SODAQ ExpLoRer**_

-- This code uses _Sodaq_RN2483.h_ and _Sodaw_wdt.h_ libraries which can be installed using the Arduino Library Manager.
+- This code uses _Sodaq_RN2483.h_ and _Sodaq_wdt.h_ libraries which can be installed using the Arduino Library Manager.
 To do this you just have to select _**Tools > Library Manager...**_ , type the name of the libraries required in the search box, and once located click the "install" button.

 - This code uses _loracredentials.h_ file* to store LoRa credentials (AppKey, DevEUI and AppEUI).
 This file contains the following lines: